auth0/docs/articles/flows/concepts/single-page-login-flow.md

 ---
 # Single Page Login Flow

-During authentication, single page applications (SPAs) have some special needs.
+During authentication, single-page applications (SPAs) have some special needs.

 Since SPAs are JavaScript applications running within a browser, they do not have distinct components that can be kept separate (i.e., the application and the browser are the same, so information available to one is also available to the other).

 Most SPAs have back-ends (perhaps containing their own API and using a cookie-based session to authorize incoming requests), which can benefit from the Authorization Code Flow, which requests an authorization code and then authenticates the back-end when it exchanges it for tokens.
 Because this flow allows for authentication of the back-end, it also allows for persistent authentication using Refresh Tokens.

-To handle both the client-side and server-side authentication needs of SPAs, the Hybrid Flow combines the client-side Implicit Flow with the server-side Authorization Code Flow, which provides flexibility to allow the front-end and back-end of an application to receive their own scoped tokens.
+To handle both the client-side and server-side authentication needs of SPAs, the Hybrid Flow (defined in [OpenID Connect Core, section 3.3](https://openid.net/specs/openid-connect-core-1_0.html#HybridFlowAuth)) combines the client-side Implicit Flow with the server-side Authorization Code Flow, which provides flexibility to allow the front-end and back-end of an application to receive their own scoped tokens.

-In the case of a SPA with no back-end, no additional security is useful, so using the Implicit Flow streamlines authentication by returning tokens without introducing any unnecessary additional steps.
+In the case of a SPA with no back-end, no additional security is useful, so using the Implicit Flow (defined in [OAuth 2.0 RFC 6749, section 4.2](https://tools.ietf.org/html/rfc6749#section-4.2)) streamlines authentication by returning tokens without introducing any unnecessary additional steps.

 ## How it works